 Tip: To enjoy this trek, make sure you have some bush trekking experience.

 There are lots of activities and things to do in Flinders Chase National Park.
+This 5-day tour visits the highlights of the National Park including the Remarkable Rocks, Cape du Couedic and Admirals Arch.
 Sightseeing, nature walks and trips round geological monuments are just a few of the things to do here.
 The stunning scenery, collection of endangered wildlife and of course the ocean make Flinders Chase a top tourist attraction in Australia.
 If you ever happen to be in Southern Australia, don't hesitate to stop over.
 There are secrets and destinations just waiting for you to explore.

 Also, check out our trips and holidays available on Kangaroo Island.